 The Club has two co-Patrons namely Professor Lyn Beazley AO, Honorary Institute of Advanced Studies Distinguished Fellow (UWA) who accepted this honour in 2015, and the Honourable Kerry Sanderson, AO, CVO who accepted this honour in 2021.
 The late Barbara York Main OAM, UWA Adjunct Professor, School of Animal Biology was co-Patron with her husband Bert Maine from 1999 and later with Professor Lyn Beazley until her death in May 2019, aged 90.

 All branches of natural history and conservation are covered in a full program of meetings, excursions, workshops and the occasional social event.
-These include bird watching, botany, spotlighting, fossicking for fossils and fungi, observing habitats from forests to reefs as well as learning more about environmental issues in Western Australia such as soil salinity, introduced flora and fauna and land degradation.
+These include bird watching, botany, spotlighting, fossicking for fossils and fungi, observing habitats from forests to reefs as well as learning more about environmental issues in Western Australia such as soil salinity, introduced flora and fauna, land degradation, and climate change.

 Members receive a monthly newsletter and a refereed scientific journal, The Western Australian Naturalist twice a year.
 Both publications allow members to be aware of all activities within the club and the broader happenings of the scientific world.

 In addition to the Main Club, there are three branches, one in each of the eastern, northern and southern suburbs.
-Also, there are three special interest groups namely bushwalking, fungi and nature photography.
-Some activites are held for those under the age of eighteen.
+Also, there are two special interest groups namely Bushwalking and Fungi Study.
+Activities are also held for young naturalists, those under the age of eighteen.
 See the Youngnats page for details.
-Members are entitled to participate in any or all branches or groups.
+Members are entitled to participate in all branch and group activities.